Arizona What to Pack

 Winters in Arizona won’t be as hot, but you’d be surprised how cold a winter night can be.
 Daytime temperatures tend to hover around the low-70’s, but night temperatures reach freezing levels.
 Pack a warm jacket if you plan to be out at night.
 Gloves and hats may even be necessary if you’ll be camping or otherwise spending a lot of time outside at night.
 Otherwise, you’ll be fairly comfortable if you bring clothing that you can layer to adjust your body temperature as necessary

 A bad sunburn can ruin your trip.
 Pack plenty of sunscreen to protect your skin.
 Don’t forget to reapply it often.
 You’ll also want a wide-brimmed hat and sunglasses to protect your eyes.
 Clothing that has UV protection is a good idea if you’ll be touring some of the state’s beautiful landscapes.
 It’s an extra layer of protection for your skin.
+Any other toiletries you may need can be brought from home or purchased there.

 In a dry climate like Arizona’s, dehydration is a major concern, you’ll want to be sure to have plenty of water with you as you’re out and about.
 Consider purchasing a large, insulated water bottle that you can fill up before you go out for the day.
 CamelBak offers water bottles in a backpack form that are convenient for long hikes.
 Having these things on hand will mean that you’re able to avoid purchasing water from convenience stores.